-For a company engaging Gen Zers the right way, look no further than Amazon - and its Amazon Student Prime program.
-Not only does Student Prime let students save on items ranging from clothing to electronics to school supplies, it also gives them access to hundreds of thousands of Kindle eBooks as well as low-priced groceries - the basic necessities and amenities for finishing college.
+For a company engaging Gen Zers the right way, look no further than Amazon's Student Prime program.
+Not only does Student Prime let students save on items ranging from clothing to electronics to school supplies, it also gives them access to hundreds of thousands of Kindle eBooks as well as low-priced groceries—the basic necessities and amenities for finishing college.

 But that isn’t everything Amazon Student Prime is getting right.
 Study after study after study shows how Generation Zers value prompt delivery above almost any other nicety.
 Student Prime’s got them covered on that front.
 By offering free two-hour delivery (and discounted one-hour delivery) from thousands of stores in a select number of cities, Amazon appeals directly to Generation Z’s need for quick service - and shows them the long-term value of doing business with its brand.

-Furthermore, with its University Recruiting program, Amazon offers students the chance of an internship or full-time employment.
-What college student isn’t studying up on how best to get a job -- and at a global tech company, no less?
+With its University Recruiting program, Amazon also offers students the chance of an internship or full-time employment.
+What college student isn’t studying up on how best to get a job, and at a global tech company, no less?
 A study by Talent Economy shows that 75 percent of Gen Zers “are interested in a situation in which they have multiple roles within one place of employment.”
 The same study finds that 91 percent of Gen Zers believe “technological sophistication would impact their interest in working at a company.”
 By having students buy from Amazon, Amazon is raising the real possibility of having them work at Amazon.

 Here’s a lesson marketers shouldn’t ever take for granted: When it comes to Gen Z, your brand strategy and your hiring strategy can complement each other.
 Gen Zers aren’t looking for specific brands.
-They’re looking for brands that let them accomplish specific goals - whether for the short term or lifelong.
-Don’t be the brand that saves them pocket change on their next purchase.
-Everyone’s been there and done that.
-No, be the brand that sets Gen Zers up to achieve lifelong success.
+They’re looking for brands that let them accomplish specific goals—whether for the short term or lifelong.
+Be more than the brand that saves them pocket change on their next purchase.
+Instead, be the brand that sets Gen Zers up to achieve lifelong success.

-But for brands to stand above and beyond that - for those looking to gain the lasting loyalty of Gen Zers - there’s no better way than by investing in their personal well-being.
+For brands looking to gain the lasting loyalty of Gen Zers, there’s no better way than by investing in their personal well-being.
 A viable future and the kickstart to a career makes for the ultimate consumer rewards program.
 There’s no coupon in the world that beats that offer.